-When moving from another town or another country to attend TAFE, it's important to find suitable accommodation.
+When moving from another town or another country to attend TAFE SA, it's important to find suitable accommodation.

 Researching accommodation options early is a good idea.
 This can give you an idea of the type and location of accommodation you need.

 When looking for accommodation, there are a few things to consider:

 - your budget

 - the location of your campus (and its proximity to the city)

 - on-site facilities you'll need (kitchen and laundry)